Most AI commentary is produced by people one step removed from doing anything. Here are the 15 who are actually in the work.

 Role: Founder of The Rundown newsletter

-Enterprise & Systems Thinking: How It Scales
+Enterprise & Systems Thinking: How AI Actually Scales in Organizations

 11. Ronald van Loon (@ronaldvanloon) - ~342K followers